-I am aiming for clean and interesting C++11 code, with a emphasis on keeping the source readable, maintainable, and comprehensible.
-Performance is important, but not a primary focus.
+I’m aiming for clean and interesting C++11 code, with a emphasis on keeping the source readable and maintainable.
+Performance is important, but it’s not a primary focus.

 NOTE: The APU is not my code.
-I wanted to get ANESE up and running before
+I wanted to get ANESE partially up and

-new-years 2018, so i’ve decided to use Blargg’s venerable
+running before new-years 2018, so I’ve used Blargg’s venerable

-to handle sound (for now).
-Once I polish up some of the other aspects of the
+library to handle sound (for now).
+Once I polish up some of the other aspects

-emulator, I will revisit my own APU implementation (which is currently just a
+of the emulator, I will revisit my own APU implementation (which is currently

 Lastly, I am trying to avoid looking at the source codes of other NES emulators, since IMO, half the fun of writing a emulator is figuring things out yourself :D